-The Neavesville project consists of a single exploration permit, totaling over 30 square kilometers, in the Hauraki goldfield of New Zealand's North Island.
+The Neavesville project consists of a single exploration permit in the Hauraki Goldfield of New Zealand's North Island.
 EMX acquired Neavesville, which covers a historic JORC gold-silver resource, on open ground with minimal cost.
-The property hosts epithermal gold-silver mineralization that has geologic features similar to other deposits of the Hauraki goldfield.
+The property hosts epithermal gold-silver mineralization that has geologic features similar to other deposits of the Hauraki Goldfield.

-The project is under a definitive agreement with L&M giving L&M the right to acquire the wholly-owned EMX subsidiary that controls the Neavesville property.
+The project is under a definitive agreement with L&M, a wholly owned subsidiary of E2 Metals Ltd., giving L&M the right to acquire the wholly owned EMX subsidiary that controls the Neavesville property.
 The agreement with L&M provides for work obligations, staged payments, milestone payments based upon JORC reserves, and commercial production payments, all to the benefit of Eurasian.
+During 2016, L&M focused on fulfilling statutory and filing requirements to keep the license in good standing.
+In Q1 2017 E2 Metals filed a prospectus with the ASX exchange announcing an offering to raise a minimum of \$6,000,000 AUD and their intention to list E2 Metals on the ASX Exchange.
+Proceeds will be used in part to fund a drilling program at Neavesville, which is slated to commence in April, 2017.